vikingeducation/pairing_checkin/README.md

 What's the weather like for you? -- Mike

 Frreeezzing.
 This ain't no summer!
 How's Boston.
 I went to a place there called Hingham once.

+It's really nice here, actually.
+You heard the birds earlier.
+I've been to Hingham once too for a wedding. --Mike